thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 except CvBridgeError as e:
 	print(e)
 ```
 Above lines basically convert the `Image` type data into an OpenCV image object, so that it could be displayed out on screen.
+Note that the `callback()` is only triggered upon messaged received, so if you would like to use the data/message at other places, it's best to make it global.

 * **Checkpoint 3**:
 There should be a popup window displaying the realtime image from webcam.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.